 Maturity in business isn’t all that different from maturity in life: You’re still popular, but everyone knows all your jokes.
 You’re everyone’s spouse and nobody’s muse.
 Everywhere you go, you’re expected to be.
 And, you better pick up the tab, lest anyone wonder what’s wrong.

-The good news is every company I’ve seen at this stage has an orgy of undervalued assets.
+The good news is every company at this stage harbors hordes of undervalued assets.
 But tread carefully.
 Most are still basking in the glory of well-earned glories.
-But there are plenty of signs that the heavy lifting is done.
-Operations run like a Tesla, but politics start seeping in.
-People defend budgets and headcounts instead of conquering the next hill.
+Though there are signs most of the heavy lifting is done.
+Operations run like German trains, but politics start seeping in.
+People defend budgets and headcounts, instead of conquering the next hill.
 Sometimes, there are no new hills.
-Those gaps in purpose get filled with off-sites, “employee engagement” exercises, and consultants scribbling critical words like “critical” on whiteboards – or “innovation” or “platforms” or “strategic”.
+Those gaps in organizational purpose get filled with “off-sites”, “employee engagement” exercises, and consultants scribbling critical words like “critical” on whiteboards – or “innovation” or “platforms” or “strategic”.

 Platforms & Technology: The charitable name for mature platforms is “legacy systems”.
-(From the same agency that renamed “old folks homes” “senior citizen centers.”)
-Many have evolved into a complex patchwork of proprietary and third party software, loaded with customizations only a mother could love.
+(From the agency that re-branded “old folks homes” as “assisted living communities.”)
+Legacy platforms often evolve into a complex patchwork of proprietary and third party software, loaded with customizations only a masochist could love.
 When I joined Citi in 2006, the company was still integrating acquisitions from the late 90’s!
 With new cloud platforms and API’s, I’m far more optimistic about finding diamonds in this mine.

-Mobile networks like Sprint, Verizon and AT&T are making a killing letting third-party MVNO’s like Ting, LycaMobile and Straight Talk run on their network.
-The MVNO’s do the marketing and servicing, but get network access at bulk rates.
+Mobile networks like Sprint, Verizon and AT&T make a killing letting third-party Mobile Virtual Network Operators (MVNO’s like Ting, LycaMobile and Straight Talk) that run on their network.
+MVNO’s do the marketing and servicing, but get network access at bulk rates.
+These cheap, but slightly hobbled, services allow major networks to get customers in nooks and crannies they’d otherwise miss.
+And when any of them get very successful, they buy them, as T-Mobile did with MetroPCS and Sprint with Virgin Mobile.

-Maybe the best example is Amazon Web Services, which was developed to run Amazon’s business, but expanded to cloud hosting for others.
-Now, it’s a massive $5 Billion enterprise with a suite of services for all kinds of companies.
+Maybe the best example of platform monetization is Amazon Web Services, which was developed to run Amazon’s e-commerce site, but expanded to cloud hosting for others.
+Now, it’s a massive $5 Billion enterprise – the most profitable and fastest growing part or Amazon – with a suite of services for all kinds of companies and governments.

 Marketing, Distribution & Traffic: My favorite Eureka! moments are finding a massive mailing list, hefty client portfolio, or loads of web/in-store traffic.
-But as I mentioned for the Growth Stage, I’m not a fan of letting third parties have their way with these.
+But I’m not a fan of letting third parties have their way with these.
 I look for controlled ways to complement the existing business.

 In brick and mortar, Best Buy is doing just that – capitalizing on in-store traffic and space to build stores within a store.
 Department stores have used mini ‘brand stores’ for ages – to my vengeful scorn.

-On the web, Amazon Marketplace, Seamless, and AppSumo have mastered distribution.
-Their traffic and subscribers have become primary marketing channels for their customers.
+On the web, Amazon Marketplace, Seamless food delivery, and AppSumo have mastered distribution.
+Their traffic and subscribers have become primary marketing channels for their business customers.

-Sometimes, I hesitate to use operating assets for growth because I hate investing serious resources in what might amount to a side business.
-There are three scenarios where I’ve come to terms with it.
+I hesitate using operating assets for growth because it requires investing serious resources in what might be a side business.
+However, there are three scenarios that might make sense.
 All are variations on excess capacity:

-- Outlets: Outlet malls, Nordstrom Rack, and Gilt only exist to clear excess inventory.
+- Outlets: Outlet malls, Nordstrom Rack, and Gilt only exist to clear excess inventory…and in some cases, developed enough traffic to warrant new product lines.

 - Service diversification: Companies like Uber now use their fleet to deliver food and other local items.

 Brand: For every company making a killing extending its brand, there are five killing their brand by extending it.
 Like good looks, a great brand attracts more frogs than princes.
 Everyone wants to claim Apple as a client, or say they invested in Uber, or romanced Sophia Loren.
-(No, you don’t have to say when.)
+(In all three cases, you don’t have to admit to when.)

 Remember the name Kathy Ireland?
 Aside from sharing my humble roots in modeling (feet, in my case), Kathy quietly built a $2B licensing empire.
 Yeah, that’s a “B”.
-You’ll find Kathy’s name on clothes, furniture, missiles… Her brand monetization is mostly hands-free.
-By comparison, Marvel is hands-on with its licensing, developing content for its universe of characters.
-Others, like Jessica Alba, take operating roles at Honest companies they affiliate with.
+You’ll find her name on clothing, furniture, missiles… Her brand monetization is mostly hands-free.
+By comparison, Marvel is hands-on with its licensing – developing content for its universe of characters.
+Others, like Jessica Alba, have operating roles at Honest companies they affiliate with.

 Capital: I treat capital like garlic.
-It’s not a great standalone dish, but it can do wonders in pasta or stir-fry.
+It’s a great ingredient in pasta or stir fry, but a terrible main course.
 There’s a lot of capital propping up zombie products, ineffective campaigns, and bridges to nowhere.
-I prefer to deploy excess capital to acquire capabilities.
-Though outside of tech, I find most companies need help absorbing new capabilities.
+The best use of capital is acquiring capabilities.
+Unfortunately, few companies outside of tech, are very good at absorbing new capabilities – operationally or culturally.
 Google is among the best.
 Virtually all of its services, besides search, came from acquisitions.
-They even do a good job of integrating with their venture investments, like plugging Google Wallet and Maps into Uber, a portfolio company.
-(You can read more about this in my last Google report.)
+They even do a good job of integrating with their venture investments, like integrating Google Wallet and Maps with apps like Uber and Lyft.

 Expertise & Data: By middle age, companies accumulate a wealth of wisdom.
 From retail queue management to driving web traffic to making the perfect growth chart, ahem.
 Sure, some of these should stay proprietary.
-But most – I’m not kidding, stop hoarding – most expertise can be turned into training, subscriptions, or other services.
+But most expertise can be turned into training, subscriptions, or other services.
 At MasterCard, we accumulated deep expertise in card marketing, analytics, and loyalty.
 That was the foundation for two of my launches – SpendingPulse and Commerce Intelligence.

-Ah, data…the perennial tease.
+Ah, data… It’s the perennial tease.
 Everyone knows theirs is priceless but few have made fortunes with it.
-Here’s a piece I wrote called Never Sell Data.
-Need I say more?
+(Read my cryptically titled piece on the subject: Never Sell Data.)

 Talent: At maturity, employees who get frustrated by the routine of a well-oiled machine start to leave.
 New prodigies opt for startups or growth stage companies.
 Some are overpaid to join, frustrating both them and the old faithful.
 A handful, identified as high potential, get to change jobs, geographies, or take on more responsibility.

 What rarely happens is identifying narrow, unusual abilities – or even moments of brilliance – that defined the success of a given project or program.
 It could be design, operations, or finance.
-I’ve never failed to find an individual – or entire department – that you couldn’t build a great business around.
+Every organization has exceptional individuals – or entire departments – you could build a great business around.
 Or, use to make an existing one shine.
 These gems are buried under piles of bureaucracy, cookie cutter expectations, and slabs of mahogany.

-Here are a few of the questions I like to ask to uncover hidden talent:
+Here are three of the questions I ask executives to uncover hidden talent:

 - What one thing made the difference in achieving [insert biggest achievement here]?

-- What one thing would our top customers say we’re known for?
+- What one thing would top customers say you’re known for?

 - Who’s fought and lost a big political battle recently and what did they want to achieve?